Dipesh168/codecraft/README.md

 # codecraft
-this is my first git
+This is my first Git Repository